4elta/recon/documentation/architecture.md

 * `hostname`: this holds the host's DNS name, or its IP address
 * `scheme`: this is either `http` or `https`

-In theory, it's also be possible to inject (small) Python code inside curly brackets, which will get interpreted before the command is scheduled.
+In theory, it's also possible to inject (small) Python code inside curly brackets, which will get interpreted before the command is scheduled.

 ## analyzer